-Justices appear divided over federal protections for job discrimination claims by LGBTQ workers
+Supreme Court appears split over federal protections for job discrimination claims by LGBTQ workers

 The Supreme Court divided along ideological lines Tuesday in sharply-debated cases over whether a federal civil rights law protects LGBTQ employees from job discrimination.